sendgrid/python-http-client/CONTRIBUTING.md

 #### Technical details:

-* <<Project Name>> Version: master (latest commit: 2cb34372ef0f31352f7c90015a45e1200cb849da)
+* python-http-client Version: master (latest commit: 2cb34372ef0f31352f7c90015a45e1200cb849da)
 * Python Version: 2.7
 ```

-## Feature Request

-If you'd like to make a feature request, please read this section.

-The GitHub issue tracker is the preferred channel for library feature requests, but please respect the following restrictions:

-- Please **search for existing issues** in order to ensure we don't have duplicate bugs/feature requests.
-- Please be respectful and considerate of others when commenting on issues

 ## Improvements to the Codebase

-We welcome direct contributions to the <<Project Name>> code base.
+We welcome direct contributions to the python-http-client code base.
 Thank you!

 ### Development Environment ###